aimclub/FEDOT/docs/source/advanced/hyperparameters_tuning.rst

 =========================
 To tune pipeline hyperparameters you can use GOLEM.
 There are two ways:

 1. Tuning of all models hyperparameters simultaneously.
-Implemented via ``SimultaneousTuner`` class.
+Implemented via ``SimultaneousTuner`` and ``IOptTuner`` classes.

-2. Tuning of models hyperparameters sequentially node by node optimizing metric value for the whole pipeline.
+2. Tuning of models hyperparameters sequentially node by node optimizing metric value for the whole pipeline or tuning only one node hyperparametrs.
 Implemented via ``SequentialTuner`` class.

 More information about these approaches can be found `here <https://towardsdatascience.com/hyperparameters-tuning-for-machine-learning-model-ensembles-8051782b538b>`_.

 If ``with_tuning`` flag is set to ``True`` when using :doc:`FEDOT API </api/api>`, simultaneous hyperparameters tuning is applied for composed pipeline and ``metric`` value is used as a metric for tuning.

 Simple example
 ~~~~~~~~~~~~~~